waterloo-rocketry/docs/avionics/srad-gnss-receiver/board.rst

      - Description
      - Justification/Parent Requirement
    * - ELEC.
 1
-     - Board should only draw power from 12V Rail
+     - Board shall only draw power from 12V Rail
      - Reduce current draw on 5V line
    * - ELEC.
 2
-     - Board should have shielding for RF traces/IC
+     - Board shall have shielding for RF traces/IC
      - Protect noise-sensitive circuit from noises
    * - ELEC.
 3
-     - Board should have CAN 2.0 bus connection
+     - Board shall have CAN 2.0 bus connection
      - For rocket avionics communication
    * - ELEC.
 4
-     - Board should have 3.3V LVCMOS UART connection
+     - Board shall have 3.3V LVCMOS UART connection
      - For debugging without CAN connection
    * - ELEC.
 5
-     - Board should have a JTAG connector
+     - Board shall have a JTAG connector
      - For FPGA programming
    * - ELEC.
 6
-     - Board should have a Micro-SD card connector
+     - Board shall have a Micro-SD card connector
      - For raw data logging
    * - GPS.
 1
-     - Board should support all of GPS L1C/L2C/L5 frequency band
+     - Board shall support L1 C/A and L2C code, and should support L1C and L5 code
      - ???
 Scope Creep ???
    * - MECH.
 1
-     - Board should have m3 mounting hole at 4 corners
+     - Board shall have m3 mounting hole at 4 corners
      - For mounting to Recovery Electronics sled